fedimint/fedimint.org/docs/GettingStarted/What is a Fedimint.md

 This is in contrast to the distant third party relationships offered by an exchange or the first party relationship afforded by self custody.

 This setup also has the added advantage of often being exempt from most regulatory considerations as the 2nd party relationships and lack of profit would mean this is considered a non-commercial activity.

+You could think of this as "Be your mates bank".

 The second element is to break the custody challenge into two components.